lukejans/.dotfiles/README.md

 /bin/bash -c "$(curl -fsSL https://raw.githubusercontent.com/lukejans/dotfiles/main/setup.sh)"
 ```

 This script will confirm you want to proceed with the install before doing anything.
-If you confirm it will attempt to download and install/upgrade the following:
+If you confirm it will attempt to do the following:

-- 🛠️ Xcode command line tools
+- 🛠️ Install Xcode command line tools
-- 🍺 Homebrew & programs listed inside of [Brewfile](./Brewfile)
+- 🍺 Install Homebrew & programs listed inside of [Brewfile](./Brewfile)
-- 😊 This repo to `$HOME/.dotfiles`
+- 😊 Download This repo to `$HOME/.dotfiles`
 - 🔗 Symlink config files to `$HOME` and `$HOME/.config`
 - 🌱 Setup a Node.js environment (v22.xx.x), (`nvm`, `pnpm`)
 - 📦 Install some npm packages
-- ✨ Set some system settings
+- ✨ Set some MacOS system settings

 ## ⚠️ Warnings